 VII.
-Conclusions
+Summary

-This paper estimated bounds on the regions of attraction for 2 F/A flight control laws.
-Upper bounds were estimated using Monte Carlo simulations and lower bounds were estimated using SOS optimization.
+This paper estimated bounds on the regions of attraction for two F/A flight control laws.
+Upper bounds were estimated using Monte Carlo simulations and lower bounds were estimated using sum of squares optimization.
 It is important to note that the ROA analysis accounts for significant nonlinearities in the F/A-18 aircraft dynamics.
-This makes the analysis more applicable to nonlinear flight phenomenon such as the falling-leaf mode.
-The conclusion of this analysis is that the revised F/A-18 flight control law has a significantly larger region-of-attraction than the baseline control law.
-This nonlinear analysis indicates that revised control law is less susceptible to a loss of control phenomenon like the falling-leaf mode.
+This makes the analysis more applicable to nonlinear flight phenomenon such as the falling leaf mode.
+The conclusion of this analysis is that the revised F/A-18 flight control law has a significantly larger region of attraction than the baseline control law.
+This nonlinear analysis indicates that revised control law is less susceptible to to a loss of control phenomenon like the falling leaf mode.